Information Filtering via Variational Regularization for Robot Manipulation

 \subsection{Overview}

 As shown in Fig. \ref{fig:overall_arch}, we adopt the current state-of-the-art 3D visuomotor diffusion-based policy, the 3D Diffusion Policy\cite{ze20243d}, as our backbone.
-It employs a simple yet effective point-cloud encoder to map the input point cloud into a compact representation as scene context, and then conditions a 1D U-Net\cite{ronneberger2015u} to predict the original action $\hat{A}_0$ from the noisy action input $A_t \sim q(A_t|A_0)$~\cite{ramesh2022hierarchical}.
-In this architecture, the U-Net decoder first downsamples the input into a high-channel feature space (e.g., in the original DP3 implementation, from $16 \times 14$ to $2048 \times 4$), and then progressively upsamples it back to the original trajectory space.
-The larger intermediate feature blocks increase model capacity and typically improve denoising performance\cite{dhariwal2021diffusion, nichol2021improved}, but they may also induce noisy responses\cite{oktay2018attention}.
+It employs a simple yet effective point-cloud encoder to map the input point cloud into a compact representation as scene context, and then conditions a denoising decoder (we consider the two most widely used architectures, U-Net\citep{ronneberger2015u} and DiT\citep{peebles2023scalable}) to predict the original action $\hat{A}_0$ from the noisy action input $A_t \sim q(A_t|A_0)$\citep{ramesh2022hierarchical}.
+In this architecture, the context encoder is highly compact, producing a 64- to 128-dimensional context representation, whereas the decoder is substantially larger, with roughly 250M parameters.
+Although a larger decoder increases model capacity and typically improves denoising performance\citep{dhariwal2021diffusion, nichol2021improved}, it may also introduce noisy responses\citep{ghosh2024optimal, heckel2018deep, wang2021early}.

 In this work, we argue that, given the compact scene context produced by the point-cloud encoder, \emph{excessively wide intermediate feature blocks might be redundant and can lead to noisy responses}.
 Motivated by this insight, we first conduct targeted experiments to quantify the noise and redundancy in intermediate features, thereby validating our hypothesis.
 We then propose a simple and effective remedy: applying a variational information regularization to “filter out” task-irrelevant information.
-Our experiments demonstrate that this plug-and-play approach learns more meaningful intermediate representations with almost no additional model parameters, leading to consistent improvements in final performance.
+Our experiments demonstrate that this plug-and-play approach learns more meaningful intermediate representations, leading to consistent improvements in final performance.